lsst-dm/dm_dev_guide/usdf/storage.rst

 There are a few other documents that might have the info you are looking for:

-- The doc:`data_protection` policy page describes what the retention policy is, what are immutable files, what is to be placed in each file system area.
+- The doc:data_protection policy page describes what the retention policy is, what are immutable files, what is to be placed in each file system area.
-- The doc:`ldf-resources` LDF resources pages for explanation of each of the file systems, and the type of data and where it's to be located and the policies of each of the file systems.
+- The doc:ldf-resources LDF resources pages for explanation of each of the file systems, and the type of data and where it's to be located and the policies of each of the file systems.

 Filesystems in GPFS (6.3PB of storage)
 ======================================